appinho/SARosPerceptionKitti/README.md

 ### Contact

-If you have any questions, things you would love to add to my To Do list or ideas how to actualize the points in the Area of Improvements, send me an email simonappel62@gmail.com !
+If you have any questions, things you would love to add or ideas how to actualize the points in the Area of Improvements, send me an email at simonappel62@gmail.com !
 More than interested to collaborate and hear any kind of feedback.
-Happy hacking :)

 ### Troubleshooting